Outrage erupts in South Africa over video of deputy president's security officers stomping on man

 It's not clear what led to the incident as the car had already been pulled over by the time the video starts.

-The independent body that deals with misconduct by police investigated 3,407 cases of unlawful assault by officers in the 2021-2022 financial year, a rate of nearly 10 a day.
+IPID investigated 3,407 complaints of unlawful assault by police officers in the 2021-2022 financial year, according to its annual report, a rate of nearly 10 a day.

 More AP Africa news: https://apnews.com/hub/africa